Interpreting GFlowNets for Drug Discovery: What probes can and cannot show: Methods

-where the $l_1$ term encourages sparse, axis aligned factors.
+where the $\ell_1$ term on the bottleneck code encourages sparse, axis aligned factors.
 In practice, we correlate each factor with molecular descriptors (e.g., TPSA for polarity, Crippen logP for lipophilicity) to test whether these abstract dimensions map to interpretable physicochemical axes.

-We train a single layer SAE on frozen SynFlowNet embeddings extracted from the final graph transformer layer after pooling over atoms for each molecular state.
-The encoder and decoder are linear maps of size $256 \rightarrow 128 \rightarrow 256$, with a hidden dimension of 128 (determined after experimentation) and dropout rate 0.1.
+We train the MLP-SAE on frozen SynFlowNet embeddings extracted from the final graph transformer layer after pooling over atoms for each molecular state.
+The bottleneck (code) dimension is 128 (determined after experimentation) and the dropout rate is 0.1.
 The model is optimized with Adam (learning rate $1\times10^{-3}$) for 200 epochs and a batch size of 128.
 We impose sparsity using an $\ell_1$ penalty with coefficient $\lambda = 0.01$ and target sparsity 0.05.
-Training is performed on the full set of molecular embeddings, with held out data reserved for evaluation as detailed in Appendix~\ref{sec:sae_analysis}.
-For downstream analysis, we additionally train a reward predictor for 100 epochs using the same learning rate and a dropout rate of 0.2.
+Training is performed on the full set of molecular embeddings, with held out data reserved for evaluation as detailed in Appendix~\ref{sec:sae_analysis}; the train/held-out split uses \texttt{random\_state}$=42$ and the SynFlowNet policy was trained with seed $0$.
+For downstream analysis, we additionally train a three-layer MLP reward predictor for 100 epochs using the same learning rate and a dropout rate of 0.2.
+Because this model is undercomplete, it characterizes global structure but does not support feature-level (monosemanticity) claims; those require the overcomplete dictionary of Section~\ref{sec:overcomplete}.